 Can you teach an old building new tricks?

 Absolutely.
-The original classroom buildings on Culver City Middle School and Culver City High School are called "corridor" buildings due to their long, straight corridors flanked with identical classrooms.
-The primer for these existing buildings highlights some of the elements needed for their transformation into small learning communities.
+The original classroom buildings on many of CCUSD's elementary campuses are called "finger" buildings due to their long, thin shapes placed in rows.
+The primer for these existing buildings explains the steps involved for their transformation small learning communities.
 The following diagrams will make more sense if you click below to read the primer first.